shweta-tripathi-r3/corda-runtime-os/buildSrc/README.md

 The class implementing the `net.corda.osgi.api.Application` is an OSGI service, thus a OSGi component, the terms are synonyms.

-To let the class to access additional services, annotate them with `@Reference` where the `service` attribute is the full-qualified name used to publish the service.
+To let the class to access additional services, annotate the properties referring to the services with `@Reference` where the `service` attribute is equal to the class or interface used to publish the service.

 The following example declares `kafkaTopicAdmin` to refers the service published as the `KafkaTopicAdmin` service.